2027 Salvadoran presidential election: Election procedure

 A presidential election was initially scheduled to be held in 2029, five years after the 2024 presidential election, but the Legislative Assembly voted in 2025 to reschedule the election for 2027.
 The election is scheduled to occur on 28 February 2027 with concurrent legislative and municipal elections.
-To win, a candidate needs a simple majority.
+Salvadorans outside of the country will be able to vote online from 30 January to 28 February.
+As of 6 June 2026, there are 6,550,487 registered voters, of which, 5,451,501 reside in the country and 1,098,986 live abroad.
+Salvadorans have until 29 November 2026 to be registered to vote.

 Salvadorans will elect a president and a vice president on a joint-ticket.
 All candidates must be Salvadoran citizens by birth and at least 30 years old.
 Presidential and vice presidential candidates must be affiliated with political parties registered with the Supreme Electoral Court (TSE) in order to participate in the election.
-As of the 2024 presidential election, there are 6,214,399 registered voters.
+To win, a candidate needs a plurality.
+FMLN election analysis director Irving Sorto questioned if the election's conduct would be free and fair due to the continued implementation of the state of exception during the gang crackdown.
+On 2 December 2025, the Legislative Assembly approved a US$172.1 million budget for the 2027 election.

+On 15 August, the TSE announced that it will have 92 voting centers outside of El Salvador for expatriates to vote, an increase from 81 in 2024.
+Of the 92, 53 will be in the United States.
+Additionally, there will be 4 in Canada and Mexico each, 3 in Italy and Spain each, 2 in Australia, and 1 in 23 other countries each.
+(Note: The 23 countries that will each have 1 polling station are Argentina, Belize, Belgium, Bolivia, Brazil, Chile, China, Colombia, Costa Rica, the Dominican Republic, Ecuador, France, Germany, Guatemala, Honduras, Japan, Nicaragua, Panama, Peru, Sweden, Switzerland, the United Kingdom, and Uruguay.)

 Political parties

 Political parties must be registered with the TSE in order to participate in the 2027 presidential elections.
-As of August 2025, twelve political parties are eligible to participate in the election.
+As of February 2026, eleven political parties are eligible to participate in the election.
+New political parties had until 4 April to petition the TSE for registration and had until 31 August to be fully registered.
+The following table shows the eleven political parties that are eligible to register candidates with the TSE and whether or not they plan to register presidential and vice presidential candidates.